 Anxieties around panic attacks triggered by exercise, and specifically issues with riding bicycles, have been popping up frequently when I’m connecting with people online.
 Bikes get the heart pounding and bring up physical sensations that we can easily engage in compulsions around.
 Overcoming these challenges is fun because we get to hop on our bikes and quite literally expand our limits as we adventure into the world with those racing hearts and minds.
-Brett’s been doing exactly that and he sent me a photo recently on social media from one of his first excursions back onto the bike trails.
+Bret’s been doing exactly that and he sent me a photo recently on social media from one of his first excursions back onto the bike trails.
 He agreed to an impromptu interview about the work he’s been doing:

-Brett: I was so scared bro.
+Bret: I was so scared bro.
 Every pedal was putting me further from my truck and my anxiety was screaming it wasn’t safe.
 And I just kept pedalling my little ass off.

 Mark: That’s totally the way to do it.
 Those experiences are so useful because you learn how your brain behaves.
 And you keep on going!

-Brett: It was trying everything to get me to turn around lol It was even tying shit into my other OCD fears that didn’t even make sense.
+Bret: It was trying everything to get me to turn around lol It was even tying shit into my other OCD fears that didn’t even make sense.

 Mark: Yeah, brains will always do that.
 It doesn’t actually care about the topic.
 So it’ll try anything to get you to react.
 Which is another way we get to see through its tricks.
 Great work taking this on!

-Brett: Yeah!
+Bret: Yeah!
 Somehow I wasn’t only going to panic and embarrass myself, but I was going to wreck my bike, be paralyzed, not be able to perform in the bedroom, become depressed, my girlfriend was going to leave me.
 I sear this chain went through my head.
 Like I know most of my OCD is bullshit, but it was so funny how it tied like four fears into one.
 Now it’s kinda funny.
 It was like: TURN AROUND OR ALL OF THIS IS HAPPENING!
 And of course I’m exerting myself, so that’s fuelling my anxious feelings.
 It was quite an interesting experience.
 I’m just gonna keep doing it until it shuts the fuck up.

 Mark: Yeah!
 The way the physical feelings play into it is really useful to understand as well.
 It’s so beneficial to learn how to experience those physical feelings of exertion as no different any emotional exertions.

-Brett: Yeah, I mean… Of course my heart is beating fast, I feel a lil spacey, I’m breathing hard… I’m doing I’ve never done before.
+Bret: Yeah, I mean… Of course my heart is beating fast, I feel a lil spacey, I’m breathing hard… I’m doing I’ve never done before.
 My body is doing what it should.

 Mark: So why did you get on that bike?